 3. There will be no adverse impact on the wetland functional values of the site or surrounding properties.
-The improvements which have been made in the buffer, while made before a permit was granted, overall the reconfigured spaces should not change the project impacts.
+The proposed improvements will not change the overall functional value of the wetland.
+In fact the proposed rain garden should reduce impacts to the wetland as a filter strip for the runoff from the driveway.

 4. Alteration of the natural vegetative state or managed woodland will occur only to the extent necessary to achieve construction goals.
-This aspect of the project has not changed.
+The project is proposing to remove trees along the edge and within the wetland.
+While the proposed removal should not functionally impact the wetland there will be more light allowed into the wetland which could change the makeup of the wetland plant community in the wetland area.

 5. The proposal is the alternative with the least adverse impact to areas and environments under the jurisdiction of this section.
-The proposed project should not cause adverse impacts to the adjacent wetland area or the wetland across the street due to the direction of water flow from the site.
+The proposed project should not cause adverse impacts to the wetland.

 6. Any area within the vegetated buffer strip will be returned to a natural state to the extent feasible.
-The applicant is proposing to install wetland buffer plantings to offset the impact and enhance the wetland buffer area.
-This landscape work has not yet been completed.
+The applicant is proposing to install wetland buffer plantings and a wetland seed mix which should enhance the wetland buffer area.
 Recommendation: Staff recommends approval of this amended project as proposed.